norman/babosa/README.md

 things, like tidy_bytes and ASCII transliteration, were later added to Rails and I18N.

-Babosa differs from ActiveSupport primarily in that it supports non-Latin strings by default.
-If you are considering using Babosa with Rails 3, you should first take a look at Active Support's [transliterate](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000565) and [parameterize](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000566) because it's very likely they already do what you need.
+Babosa differs from ActiveSupport primarily in that it supports non-Latin strings by default, and has per-locale transliterations already baked-in.
+If you are considering using Babosa with Rails 3, you should first take a look at Active Support's [transliterate](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000565) and [parameterize](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Inflector.html#M000566) because it may already do what you need.

 ### More info